-Misconceptions About Sexual Assault Realities About Sexual Assault Most 'real' victims do not delay reporting to law enforcement.
-Victims often don't report or delay for a number of reasons.
-This should not be seen as a cause for suspicion.
-33 In Texas, only 9.2% of sexual assaults are reported to police.
-34 Men are usually sexually assaulted by men.
+Most 'real' victims do not delay Victims often don't report or delay for a number of reasons.
+This should not be seen as a cause for reporting to law enforcement. suspicion.
+In Texas, only 9.2% of sexual assaults are reported to police.
+Men are usually sexually assaulted by men.
 In Texas, men report being just as likely to be victimized by women as they are by men.
-35 The victim will have physical evidence of violence on the body such as bruises and cuts.
+The victim will have physical evidence of violence on the body such as bruises and cuts.
 Often there are no visible physical injuries and this lack of visible injury should never been seen as a cause for suspicion.
 In Texas, only 10.4% of victims reported being physically injured.
-36 Nationally, only 1 in 3 female sexual violence survivors sought some type of treatment for their injuries.
-37 However, some injuries like strangulation might not be as visible early on so check for raspy voice, loss of consciousness and undergoing the four stages of strangulation: denial, realization, primal, and resignation.
-38 Victims will physically resist to the utmost to deter the rape.
+Nationally, only 1 in 3 female sexual violence survivors sought some type of treatment for their injuries.
+However, some injuries like strangulation might not be as visible early on so check for raspy voice, loss of consciousness and undergoing the four stages of strangulation: denial, realization, primal, and resignation.
+Victims will physically resist to the utmost to deter the rape.
 One study found only 1 in 4 women used forceful physical resistance.
-39 Another study found women were more likely to: reason, plead, turn cold, physically struggle, or cry.
-40 Women often do not resist because they are taken by surprise, scared, confused, fear injury or are too incapacitated.
+Another study found women were more likely to: reason, plead, turn cold, physically struggle, or cry.
+Women often do not resist because they are taken by surprise, scared, confused, fear injury or are too incapacitated.
 Also, due to the neurobiology of trauma, victims may suffer from a rape-induced paralysis called tonic immobility.
-41